yu-jerry-zhang/ibm-applied-data-science-capstone/README.md

 # Applied Data Science Capstone
-## This is my solutions for the final course of IBM Data Science Professional Certificate.
+## This is my solution for the final course of IBM Data Science Professional Certificate.